FAIR Fine Art Guide

 • Should I weigh a weighted silver object at home?
 You can record gross weight if it is easy and safe, but do not treat that number as silver content.
 Weighted construction makes household weight a weak shortcut for value.

 • When should FAIR send weighted silver to a specialist?
-FAIR should route specialist-first when hallmark reading, maker research, form rarity, mixed construction, or group completeness drives the assignment, especially for candlesticks, compotes, candelabra, and estate hollowware groups.
+FAIR should route specialist-first when hallmark reading, maker research, form rarity, mixed construction, or group completeness drives the assignment.

 • What is the most useful note to send FAIR with weighted silver photos?
 A short note listing each object, its exact weighted or reinforced wording, whether the marks are clear, and whether the assignment is insurance, estate, sale review, donation, or general silver triage is the best starting point.